agude/agude.github.io/_books/star_light.md

 ---

 <cite class="book-title">{{ page.title }}</cite> is the sequel to {% include
-book_link.html title="Mission of Gravity" %}, and tells the story of a Human--Mesklinites exploration of a large star-like planet.
+book_link.html title="Mission of Gravity" %}, and continues the theme of Human--Mesklinite exploration, this time focusing on a large star-like planet.

 {% capture this_book %}<cite class="book-title">{{ page.title }}</cite>{% endcapture %}
 {% capture the_author %}<span class="author-name">{{ page.book_author }}</span>{% endcapture %}